karlospn/mytechramblings-site-source-code/content/posts/deploy-dotnet-lambdas-with-aws-cdk.md

 - Java
 - .NET Core

-I already shared my thoughts about AWS CDK in some of my older posts so in this one I will cut to the chase and I will focus on showing you a few options available when you want to deploy a .NET Core Lambda.
+I already shared my thoughts about AWS CDK in some of my older posts so in this one I will cut to the chase and I will focus on showing you some of the options available when you want to deploy a .NET Core Lambda.

 Before start showing you the code I think that there are 2 concepts worth mentioning: